coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/foundations-risks-opportunities.md

 This gives a direct bridge between categorical workflows and control-theoretic planning.

+> **Remark (Ports as neural fields / adapters).** Informally, one can view each port $P$ as defining a _local field_ over a global learned world-model: the cone $P(x, C)$ plays the role of a localized conditional distribution over trajectories, analogous to a neural field centered on a particular region of state–context space.
+In implementation terms, a port-specific adapter (e.g.\ a LoRA-style module) can specialize a large neural world-model to behave consistently with the admissible trajectories in $P(x, C)$, allowing macro-actions to “unwind” learned behaviors along previously successful causal paths.
+The adapter does not constitute part of the port’s formal definition; it is merely an implementation detail for realizing the stochastic action cone at scale.

 ---

 ## 5. The Learning Module (\mathcal L) and Information-Theoretic Segmentation